Kakarhot/RoboND-DeepLearning-Project/writeup.md

 Steps per epoch was increased to `100` in order to cover all images in training set.
 Though it's slightly bigger than needed but it wasn't a problem for network to learn correctly.

 Loss and Validation loss graph are below.
-Loss decrease is almost flattened but still is lowering a bit in 5-10 epochs.

 ![Train Validation Loss][train_val_loss]